Aureliano Torres

-Aureliano Torres Román (born 16 June 1982) is a Paraguayan former footballer who last played for 12 de Octubre in the Paraguayan División Intermedia.
+Aureliano Torres Román (born 16 June 1982) is a Paraguayan football manager and former player who played as a left-back.
+He is the current manager of Olimpia's Main Team.

 At club level, Torres achieved the 2002 Emperor's Cup in Japan, the Torneo Clausura of the 2006–07 Argentine Primera División and the 2012–13 Uruguayan Primera División of Uruguay, and with Paraguay he achieved the silver medal at the 2004 Summer Olympics Men's tournament and runners-up of the 2011 Copa América.

 Club career

 Torres was born in Luque.
 In 2007 he joined San Lorenzo and in his debut season the club won the Clausura tournament.
 In spite of that, he has not had a good relationship with the supporters, due to his lukewarm performances.

 Torres debuted for Sol de América in a 2–2 home draw against Club Rubio Ñú on 16 February 2014.
 He scored his first goal for Sol de América in a 2–1 home loss against Club Olimpia on 24 August 2014.

 In 2015, he and Sol de América colleague Claudio Morel Rodríguez both joined 12 de Octubre of the Division Intermedia.